 - assessing risk and prioritising apprehension on an arrest warrant, and - deciding whether to arrest without a warrant.

 Prevention First responsibilities

-Prevention First requires all employees to seek prevention opportunities as part of their day-to-day work, to reduce offending and victimisation.
-This includes:
+Prevention First (see PDF below) requires all employees to seek prevention opportunities as part of their day-to-day work, to reduce offending and victimisation.